Unified model for non-Abelian braiding of Majorana and Dirac fermion zero modes

-\textit{Discussions.} The minimal Kitaev chain model is experimentally feasible, in ultracold atom systems for instance, especially for $|\Omega_j| = 0 \ne |\chi_j|$, as the complexity of pairing term is circumvented.
-In this case, the low-lying modes are Dirac fermion modes with unitary symmetry preserved (case \uppercase\expandafter{\romannumeral 3}) or broken (case \uppercase\expandafter{\romannumeral 4}), other than MZMs.
-In this condition, the Hamiltonian in Eq.~\eqref{Yjunction_Hamiltonian} can be engineered by utilizing the internal degree of freedom of atoms.
+\textit{Discussions.} The ``sweet spot'' condition has long been a key objective in experiments~\cite{threeSite_KitaevChain_Kouwenhoven, threeSite_KitaevChain, probeMajorana_KitaevChain_Kouwenhoven, Chun-Xiao_tuning}.
+We have shown here the non-trivial phases with symmetry protected MZM pairs or Dirac zero modes in the regime away from this condition.
+With the removal of fine-tuning condition $|\Omega_j| = |\chi_j|$, the minimal Kitaev chain model becomes more realistic for experimental realization.
+Particularly, our prediction is of high experimental feasibility by setting $|\chi_j| > |\Omega_j| = 0$, as the complexity associated with the superconducting pairing is circumvented.
+In this case, the low-lying modes being braided are Dirac fermion modes that the fermion number is conserved during the braiding.
+The minimal Kitaev chain has recently been experimentally engineered in QD arrays~\cite{threeSite_KitaevChain_Kouwenhoven, threeSite_KitaevChain, probeMajorana_KitaevChain_Kouwenhoven} and could also be implemented by utilizing the internal degrees of freedom of ultracold atoms.
 Taking $^{171}$Yb fermions as an example, the four braiding modes correspond to the atomic spin states, $^1$S$_0 _0$$|F=1/2,m_F = \pm 1/2\rangle$, which have significantly long lifetime.
-The tunnelings among the four fermion modes are highly controllable by manipulating Raman and clock transitions \cite{Yb_ColdAtom}.
+The tunnelings among the four fermion modes are highly controllable and readily realized by manipulating Raman and clock transitions~\cite{Yb_ColdAtom}.
+This study paves the way for the ultimate realization of non-Abelian statistics in experiment.

-\textit{Acknowledgements.} This work was financially supported by the Innovation Program for Quantum Science and Technology (Grant No. 2021ZD0302400 and No. 2021ZD0302000), the National Natural Science Foundation of China (Grant No. 12304194, No. 12425401 and No. 12261160368), National Key Research and Development Program of China (2021YFA1400900), and by Shanghai Municipal Science and Technology (Grant No. 24DP2600100).
+\textit{Acknowledgements.} The authors thank Leo P. Kouwenhoven and Chun-Xiao Liu for fruitful discussions.
+This work was financially supported by the Innovation Program for Quantum Science and Technology (Grant No. 2021ZD0302400 and No. 2021ZD0302000), the National Natural Science Foundation of China (Grant No. 12304194, No. 12425401 and No. 12261160368), National Key Research and Development Program of China (Grant No. 2021YFA1400900 and No. 2024YFA1409000), Shanghai Municipal Science and Technology (Grant No. 24DP2600100), Shanghai Municipal Science and Technology Major Project (Grant No.2019SHZDZX01), and by Shanghai Science and Technology Innovation Action Plan (Grant No. 24LZ1400800).